Maestro (character): King

-A Maestro from an unidentified alternate reality arrived in the Old Man Logan reality where he rounded up the surviving members of the Hulk Gang as he makes plans to help them build a paradise for all Hulks on Earth-616.
-With help from Cambria Banner, Logan and Hawkeye of Earth-616 were able to defeat Maestro and the surviving members of the Hulk Gang went their separate ways.
+A Maestro from an unidentified alternate reality arrives in the Old Man Logan reality where he rounded up the surviving members of the Hulk Gang, planning to help them build a paradise for all Hulks on Earth-616.
+With help from Cambria Banner, Logan and Hawkeye of Earth-616 were able to defeat Maestro, and the surviving members of the Hulk Gang went their separate ways.

-Later on, it is revealed Maestro recovered from his wounds and went on to conquer a small town in Northern Canada called Fort Wells, ruling as "the King" and executing anyone who defies him.
-Logan eventually tracks him down, and after injecting himself with the dangerous regenerative drug Regenix, cuts Maestro's head off, ending his reign of terror.
+It is later revealed Maestro recovered from his wounds and went on to conquer a small town in Northern Canada called Fort Wells, ruling as "the King" and executing anyone who defies him.
+Logan eventually tracks him down, and after injecting himself with the dangerous regenerative drug Regenix, cuts off Maestro's head, ending his reign of terror.